Somerton man mystery 'solved' as DNA points to man's identity, professor claims – KION546

 In 2011, SA Police gave Abbott access to 50 hairs found embedded in the Somerton man’s mask, so scientists at the University of Adelaide could attempt to extract the DNA.
 Around 20 people at the university worked on the project over the years, Abbott said.

-CNN has reached out to Adelaide University for comment on Abbott’s findings.
+CNN has reached out to the University of Adelaide for comment on Abbott’s findings.

 In 2012, the university team extracted DNA from the hair showing the Somerton Man’s maternal group.
 Then several years later they made a “major breakthrough” to refine the halogroup further to H4a1a1a, Abbott said.